What type of childcare centre is Cedar Drive Preschool Society (CDPS)?

-Preschool registration begins on January 30th at 9am.
-The link for online registration will be available on the website at that time.
-Our classes fill up fast, so it’s recommended you register on January 30th.
+Preschool registration begins on January 29th at 9am.
+The link for online registration will be available on the website’s front page at that time.
+Our classes fill up fast, so it’s recommended you register on January 29th.

 Registration for daycare and the OSC programs are continuous.
 Both programs are currently full but you can have your child’s name added to the waitlist at any point.